BoxCast Team • March 23, 2020

 Why we like it: Similar to the Roland V-1 HD, this portable switcher comes packed with four professional SDI inputs and outputs, along with four HDMI inputs, and a built-in audio mixer.
 This is a great switcher for the professional video producer looking for a more compact solution.

 Why we like it: The ATEM Television Studio Pro is an upgrade to the switcher above.
-It offers up to 8 video inputs (4 SDI and 4 HDMI).
+It offers up to eight video inputs (four SDI and four HDMI).
 Everything you need to produce a polished, live production is available on the built-in front panel controls.
 This includes special effects, transitions, and audio mixing.
-It’s an affordable solution but sacrifices no quality and is comparable to production equipment that you may find in studios.
+It’s an affordable solution but sacrifices no quality, and is comparable to production equipment that you may find in studios.